Blocker226/MinewaysToRenderman/README.md

 Tested on Maya 2019 with Renderman 23.1

 ## Setup
-Put the scripts into your Maya script directory.
-Drag the "run.py" into the script editor, then select the whole code and middle-click drag it into a shelf of your choice.
+Extract the Mways_to_Rman folder into your Maya script directory.
+Drag the "run.py" into the script editor's Python tab, then select the snippet and middle-click drag it into a shelf of your choice.
 Save your shelf when done.

 Or just install it like you normally would with your other custom scripts I guess.

 ## Usage